claudaff/automatic-map-storytelling/README.md

 # Map Storytelling GUI

-To run our map storytelling web app, open the script `CaptionInferenceGUI.py`, add your OPENAI API KEY and run it.
+To run our map storytelling web app, open the script `CaptionInferenceGUI.py`, add your own OpenAI API Key and run it.

-Alternatively,
+Alternatively, if no API Key is available a 'light' version of our approach can be tested without GPT.
+For this open `CaptionInferenceLight.py` and assign `input_map` the path to the desired historical map.
+Running this script will generate corresponding keyword captions with no "why" part.